1901 Census Records of England and Wales

 M. (married), S. (unmarried), Wid. (widow), Widr. (widower).

-[with Males and Females in columns below]
+Age last Birthday of [with Males and Females in columns below]

 mo. (months) if aged under one.